Distemper Vaccine for Cats: A Complete Guide (Vet Answer)

 Clinical Signs

 The word “panleukopenia” literally means a decrease of all white blood cells in the blood.
 This virus attacks the bone marrow and lymphoid tissue of cats, where white blood cell precursors originate.
-Because white blood cells are the main component of our immunity, a cat with no white blood cells is very vulnerable to many other secondary infections.
+Because white blood cells are the main component of our immunity, a cat with a reduced number of white blood cells is very vulnerable to many other secondary infections.

 The virus also infects the gastrointestinal tract, causing profuse diarrhea and vomiting.
 The virus replicates in the mucosal cells of the intestines, causing gastrointestinal ulcerations, which can result in bloody diarrhea.
-This can not only be alarming to you as a cat parent, but it can cause severe dehydration and a dull and dry coat in your cat.
-It can also cause fever and eye and nose discharge as a result of secondary infections.
+This can be alarming to you as a cat parent, and it can cause severe dehydration and collapse and sometimes even be fatal.
+It can also cause fever, depression, reduced appetite, weakness, and a painful abdomen.

 The virus can pass to the fetuses, causing embryonic reabsorption, fetal mummification, abortions, and stillborn kittens.
-If the virus infects the fetuses during their last few weeks in the womb or shortly after being born, kittens might develop cerebellar ataxia and may be unable to coordinate their movements.
-The mortality rate in kittens is up to 90%.
+If the virus infects the fetuses during their last few weeks in the womb or shortly after being born, kittens might develop cerebellar ataxia, and they may be unable to coordinate their movements and experience blindness and seizures.
+The mortality rate in kittens is as high as 90%.1

 Transmission